 Did cutting into the frame cause any problems?

 On my window, not so far.
-The frame was not cut all the way through, just fitted with a slot wide enough for the hose bundle.
+The frame was not cut all the way through, just fitted with a cutout large enough for the hose bundle.
 I also screwed the insert in place rather than relying purely on friction.

 That does not mean it is unproblematic on other windows.
 Frame profiles vary considerably.
 Do not transfer this approach blindly.